Created by Brad Lang

 “My books pretty much came and went without much of a ripple,” admits Lang.
 “Leisure Books was known for Male Action Adventure, but because there was an editor there who liked my stuff, they published it even though the books weren’t their usual cup of tea.
 No Mafia hit men or international spies or blood and gore.
 More a kind of poor man’s Raymond Chandler.
 Maybe that’s why they dropped the series after three books!”

-Lang maintains a web site called Classic Movies.org.
-He's works as a freelance writer and web designer, and is also the man behind Hardboiled Heaven.
+For years, Lang maintained a web site called Classic Movies.org, and worked as a freelance writer and web designer, and was also the man behind Hardboiled Heaven.

 - “It’s a fine series of books… I liked every one of them.”

 — Bill Crider in Bill Crider’s Pop Culture Magazine

 - Crockett On The Loose (1975) | Buy this book